SetVenue Adult Production Policy

 To designate a Listing as an Opted-In Listing, the Host must:

-- Navigate to the Listing's settings page and select the Adult Production Opt-In control.
-This control is unchecked by default; no Listing is opted-in absent the Host's affirmative action.
+- Navigate to the Listing's settings page and enable the "Adult content friendly" control (the "Adult Production Opt-In").
+This control is off by default; no Listing is opted-in absent the Host's affirmative action.

 - Certify in good faith, true and correct to the best of the Host's knowledge, that: (a) the Host is the legal owner of, or holds documented authority from the owner to authorize commercial use of, the property for Adult Productions; (b) the Host has reviewed applicable local zoning, land-use, lease, HOA, condo-board, mortgagee, and building-management restrictions and has determined that hosting Adult Productions is lawful; and (c) the Host accepts sole responsibility for local-law compliance as set out in §6.
 This certification is a good-faith contractual attestation only; it is not, and is not intended to be, a sworn statement or affidavit within the meaning of Cal.
 Code Civ.
 Proc. § 2015.5, and shall not be construed as invoking the laws of perjury.
 Materially false certification remains actionable as common-law fraud, contractual misrepresentation, and (where applicable) a violation of Cal.
 Penal Code § 532 (false pretenses).